Pillai sequence

 Each number $a(n)$ in the sequence is the sum of the previous number $a(n-1)$ with a prime number $p$, the smallest prime whose following prime gap is larger than $a(n-1)$.
-For instance, the number 27 in the sequence is 4 + 23, where the first prime gap larger than 4 is the one between 23 and 29.
+For instance, the number 27 in the sequence is 4 + 23, and the first prime gap larger than 4 is the one between 23 and 29.

 Because the prime numbers become less dense as they become larger (as quantified by the prime number theorem), there is always a prime gap larger than any term in the Pillai sequence, so the sequence continues to an infinite number of terms.
-However, the terms in the sequence grow very rapidly.
+However, the terms in the sequence grow very rapidly; Cramér's conjecture implies the sequence grows tetrationally.
 It has been estimated that expressing the next term in the sequence would require "hundreds of millions of digits".